webb-e/Global_lake_area/README.md

 * calculate the monthly median lake area of each lake

 `Analysis` contains the code used to:
- * calculate globally aggregated lake area trends and quantify the relationship between aggregated lake area and observation frquency and the launch of Landsat 8
+ * calculate globally aggregated lake area trends and quantify the relationship between aggregated lake area and observation frquency
-* estimate area trends for individual lakes
 * culster months into wet and dry seasons and calculate the proportion of observations that come from wet/dry seasons annually
 * quantify the relationship between observation frequency and in the proportion of observations that come from wet seasons
-* perform the breakpoint analysis

 `Figures` contains the code used to produce the figures